Jobijollof/Ansible-Config-Mgt/README.md

 Testing Ansible

-Testing creattion of configurattion file
+Testing creation of configuration file

+Refactoring Jenkins for new Ansible project